 The more and the faster training, the greater is the risk of incurring an overload injury.
 If we blindly pursue a goal and constantly increasing the training volume to achieve this goal, the risk of an injury increases dramatically or you drain /disturbs the brain’s neurotransmitter balance, which can lead to depression.
-In addition, you will also have a high risk of being affected by the over training phenomenon.
+Besides, you will also have a high risk of being affected by the overtraining phenomenon.

 Running in itself is characterized by repetitive movement patterns.
 Variation in the training is therefore important since it helps to maintain the motivation to run the many kilometers week after week.
 With variation, you will also load the body less and recruit other muscle groups in the movements compared to monotone training.
 Any kind of variation in the training will be very beneficial.

-Just to run at the other side of the road can load the body different, because the ground slope hereby changes.
-Variation during running on different surfaces also make the impact on the body less monotonous, likewise with small changes in pace.
+Just to run on the other side of the road can load the body differently, because the ground slope hereby changes.
+Variation during running on different surfaces also makes an impact on the body and less monotonous, likewise with small changes in pace.
 Even beginners should seek variation in pace.
 Switch between walking and running is just one way to vary the pace.
 You can easily vary the pace a little, without making hard interval training.
-Cross training in the Elliptical trainer is also a good alternative.
+Cross-training in the Elliptical trainer is also a good alternative.
 Variation also limits your chances of hitting a plateau or suffering from fatigue or an injury.